- In Ontario, the legal age for possessing and purchasing cannabis is 19 years or older.

 Legal Purchase Outlets

-In Ontario, OCS is the only online cannabis retailer and wholesaler of legal recreational cannabis.
-Cannabis products can be purchased at a number of privately-owned authorized retail stores across the province.
-To find an authorized retailer near you, click here.
+The OCS provides safe, responsible access to recreational cannabis for adults 19 and older.
+We are an online retailer and the only wholesaler of legal recreational cannabis in Ontario.
+Cannabis products can be purchased at a number of privately-owned Authorized Cannabis Stores across the province.
+To find an Authorized Cannabis Store near you, click here.

 Legal Forms of Purchasable Cannabis